-Equipment within the Manufacturer's Base Warranty period, or up to 120 days beyond the expiration of the Manufacturer's Base Warranty period, may be eligible for a Case IH Purchased Protection Plan.
+Equipment within the Manufacturer's Base Warranty period, or up to 120 days beyond the expiration of the Manufacturer's Base Warranty period, may be eligible for a New Case IH Purchased Protection Plan, while equipment that is outside the Manufacturer's Base Warranty period may be eligible for a Used Case IH Purchased Protection Plan.

 The plans can be customized to meet individual needs, with varying options for term length, deductible amount and coverage level.
-Owners of equipment still within the Manufacturer's Base Warranty period can choose from Powertrain.
-Powertrain Plus or Premier Plan options.
-Coverage ranges from basic powertrain components with the Powertrain Plan, to hydraulic and electric systems, chassis and main frame components covered under the Premier Plan.
+Owners of equipment eligible for new plans can choose from Powertrain, Powertrain Plus or Premier Plan options, while owners of equipment eligible for used plans can select Powertrain Coverage.
+Plan coverage ranges from basic powertrain components with the Powertrain Plan, to hydraulic and electric systems, chassis and main frame components covered under the Premier Plan.

-If equipment is traded or sold prior to the expiration of the Case IH Purchased Protection Plan, the coverage is transferable to the next owner which can increase the value of the equipment at trade-in or at time of sale.
+If equipment is traded or sold prior to the expiration of the Case IH Purchased Protection Plan, the coverage is transferable to the next owner which can add value to the equipment at trade-in or time of sale.